Advanced Settings and Risk Controls

 Familiarize yourself with the advanced settings, then explore strategies for each use case on the following page.

-Strategies & ConfigurationsParticipation Rate
+Strategies & ConfigurationsParticipation Rate and Duration

-The Three Settings
+The Three Participation Rate Presets

 Aggressive